GabeScott/standard-works-vault/General Conference/2006 October - We Bear Testimony to the World.md

 # We Bear Testimony to the World

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2006 General Conference*

+>*The Lord is richly blessing His Church, and our duty is to do all we can to move it forward.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/we-bear-testimony-to-the-world?lang=eng)

 My brothers and sisters, as we gather in another general conference, I am pleased to report that the Church continues to grow in strength and influence.
 In 1982, some 24 years ago, I noted this in my journal: “There will be in place for the October general conference more than 300 downlinks in our satellite service.
-This means that we will have more than 300 stake centers, where our people may gather across the nation and participate in the conference.”
+This means that we will have more than 300 stake centers where our people may gather across the nation and participate in the conference.”

 I am now advised that there are 6,066 Church-owned satellite receiving sites in 83 countries.
 How grateful I am that with our growth in numbers there is also an increased ability to reach out and communicate with the Latter-day Saints throughout the world.